jwplayer/applicaster-docs/series.md

 - A 'series' playlist that includes episodes based on a tag
 - Episodes with fields `episodeNumber` and `seasonNumber` and a tag, that includes the epsidoe in the in the series playlist

-Detailed instructions for defining a series in JW can be found [here](https://support.jwplayer.com/articles/build-an-ott-apps-series-playlist).
+Note: Applicaster does not yet support the new way of [creating series in JW Player](https://docs.jwplayer.com/platform/docs/ott-create-a-series)

 <div style="display:flex; justify-content: center;">